provenance-io/provenance/x/marker/spec/03_messages.md

 The service message will create a marker account object and request the auth module persist it.
 No coin will be minted or disbursed as a result of adding a marker using this endpoint.

+If issued via governance proposal, and has a `from_address` of the governance module account:
+- The marker status can be Active.
+- The `unrestricted_denom_regex` check is not applied.
+Denoms still need to conform to the base coin denom format though.
+- The marker's `allow_governance_control` flag ignores the `enable_governance` param value, and is set to the provided value.
+- If the marker status is Active, and no `manager` is provided, it is left blank (instead of being populated with the `from_address`).

 ## Msg/AddAccessRequest